bluerobotics/ardusub-zola/advanced-usage/index.md

 {% end %}
 {{ easy_image(src="nmea-injector", width=600, class="pirate") }}
 {% pirate() %}
-- Setup requires a socket for the NMEA device to connect to, and a MAVLink ID for the component that will send the location data to the vehicle
+- Setup requires a UDP socket for the NMEA device to connect to, and a MAVLink ID for the component that will send the location data to the vehicle
 {% end %}
 {{ easy_image(src="nmea-example", width=400, class="pirate") }}